ligato/site/content/architecture/lig-framework-overview.md

 ### Plugins

-The VPP agent and cn-infra are the two constituent frameworks that together, form the basis of the Ligato framework.
-With Ligato, each management or control plane applicaton (app)utilize one or modules called plugins.
-Each plugin provides a specific function or functions.
+The VPP agent and cn-infra are the two constituent frameworks that, together, form the basis of the Ligato framework.
+With Ligato, each management or control plane applicaton utilize one or modules called plugins.
+Each plugin supports a specific function or functions.
 Some plugins come with the cn-infra framework; Others come with the VPP agent; Yet others created by app developers perform custom tasks.

-Plugins can be assembled in any combination to build solutions ranging from simple elementary tasks such as basic configuration, to larger more complex operations such as managing configuration state across multiple nodes in a network.
-Plugins are designed to be setup and/or modified at startup based on a configuration file.
+Plugins can be assembled in any combination to build solutions ranging from simple configuration tasks to larger more complex operations such as managing configuration state across multiple nodes in a network.
 The plugin definition is standardized in the Ligato framework, and can be easily extended with customized plugins to create new solutions and applications.